Personal Requirements

 Our CFA brigades are 100% volunteer based and are supported by district staff.

-On top of any fire related activities, volunteers do everything from recruitment, to training, managing finances and administration for the brigade.
+On top of any fire related activities, volunteers do everything from recruitment to training, managing finances and administration for the brigade.

 What is the role of a volunteer in a co-located (career and volunteer) brigade?